 Chronic arsenic ingestion

 |Autoimmune, oncologic, primary fibrotic|

 Congenital hepatitic fibrosis

 Splenic vein thrombosis

 Portal vein thrombosis

 Extrinsic compression of the portal vein

 Esophageal varices develop at a rate of 5–8% per year in patients with cirrhosis and portal hypertension, and up to 80% of patients with cirrhosis will eventually develop this complication.
 Variceal hemorrhage occurs in 25–35% of patients with cirrhosis and large esophagogastric varices.
 The majority of bleeding episodes occur within the first year of diagnosis of varices.
 Bleeding from esophageal varices is associated with 15–20% early mortality and accounts for one-third of all deaths.
 If no long-term therapy is instituted after control of acute hemorrhage, 60–70% of patients will experience recurrent variceal hemorrhage.
 Most of these episodes occur within 6 months of the index bleed.

-Portal hypertension develops as a result of two main factors: (1) ...
+Portal hypertension develops as a result of two main factors: (1) an increase ...